hyperledger/fabric/docs/source/write_first_app.rst

 .. note:: This next section requires you to be in the ``fabcar``
           subdirectory within your local clone of the ``fabric-samples`` repo.

+          This tutorial demonstrates the JavaScript versions of the ``FabCar`` smart contract and application, but the ``fabric-samples`` repo also contains Java and TypeScript versions of this sample.
+To try the Java or TypeScript versions, change the ``javascript`` argument for ``./startFabric.sh`` below to either ``java`` or ``typescript`` and follow the instructions written to the terminal.

 Launch your network using the ``startFabric.sh`` shell script.
 This command will spin up a blockchain network comprising peers, orderers, certificate authorities and more.
-It will also install and instantiate a javascript version of the ``FabCar`` smart contract which will be used by our application to access the ledger.
+It will also install and instantiate a JavaScript version of the ``FabCar`` smart contract which will be used by our application to access the ledger.
 We'll learn more about these components as we go through the tutorial.